 With art journaling, you will have an opportunity to use mixed media on a small scale and try out how the various mediums work together without any pressure.

-In my opinion, most of the fun happens in making the backgrounds making the images work with the background you painted and the thought or feeling you are trying to express on the page.
+Making the images work with the background you painted and the thought or feeling you are trying to express on the page.

 3. You don't have to focus on learning to draw